pism/pism/doc/sphinx/manual/practical-usage/saving-diagnostics.rst

 provide ``tauc``, etc. To see which quantities are available in a particular setup, use the option :opt:`-list_diagnostics spatial`, which prints the list of diagnostics and stops.

-The :opt:`-extra_file` mechanism modifies PISM's adaptive time-stepping scheme so as to step to, and save at, *exactly* the times requested.
+The :opt:`-spatial_file` mechanism modifies PISM's adaptive time-stepping scheme so as to step to, and save at, *exactly* the times requested.
 By contrast, as noted in subsection :ref:`sec-saving-time-series`, the :opt:`-ts_file` mechanism does not alter PISM's time-steps and instead uses linear interpolation to save at the requested times in between